shivangp76/sioyek/docs/commands/next_previous_overview.md

 for_commands: next_overview previous_overview

 doc_body:
 Go to the next/prevoius possible overview desitnation.
-For example, when executing @commnad(overview_definition) there might be more than one possible target.
+For example, when executing @command(overview_definition) there might be more than one possible target.
 This command will jump to the next/previous target.